Whiskey Now Comes In Pouches That Are Reminiscent Of Capri Suns

 Attention all adults who, for whatever reason, still feel like they're kids.
 Whiskey pouches now exist so you can enjoy one of the most grownup beverages around without betraying your true essence.
 Foodbeast recently reported that an alcohol subscription service called Whisky Me will now ship whiskies from all over the world right to you door.
 The classy alcohol comes in pouches that look an awful lot like Capri Suns, which sometimes used to come in our lunches as kids.

-According to the company's website, Whisky Me offers memberships for $10 a month.
-With it, customers get a 1.7 ounces of liquor shipped in a pouch that comes complete with a screw top.
+According to the company's website, Whisky Me offers memberships for £7 a month.
+With it, customers get a 5cl dram shipped in a pouch that comes complete with a screw top.
 You can either twist off the cap and pour it into some fancy whiskey glasses.
 No judgement, either way.

 Advertisement